JKincorperated/JKincorperated.github.io/index.md

 It has an ethertype of 0xda12

-When a client connects to a new network, It should broadcast a PDP packet (details Below) and await a response.
+When a client connects to a new network (and every minute), It should broadcast a PDP packet (details Below) and await a response.
 Then, the info should be stored for the interface the packet was recieved on.<br>

 #### Request Packet